llnl/benchmarks/docs/00_intro/introduction.rst

    - NCCL+CUDA
    - NVIDIA NeMo

-Please note that half of the RAJA kernels are Priority 1, and the other half are Priority 2.
-Similarly, 2 of the Laghos problems are Priority 1, and the third is Priority 2.
+Please note that half of the RAJA kernels are Technical Requirement 1, and the other half are Technical Requirement 2.
+Similarly, 2 of the Laghos problems are Technical Requirement 1, and the third is Technical Requirement 2.

 .. _GlobalRunRules: